Stand UP Against

 Proof of Citizenship Requirements

-The SAVE Act would require all voters to provide a document such as a passport or a birth certificate to register or update their voter registration.
-This means that:
+The SAVE Act requires all voters to provide a document such as a passport or a birth certificate to register or to update their voter registration.

 Voter Registration Restrictions